 5: Geophytes have their secrets.

-There is still not much known about the development of the underground organ, and detailed anatomical studies have shown that there are at least four bulb types, with each differing in bulb scale, leaf and flower development.
+There is still not much known about the evolutionary development of most underground organs, and detailed anatomical studies have shown that there are at least four bulb types, with each differing in bulb scale, leaf and flower development.

 “We do not fully understand the anatomical and genetic mechanisms of their growth,” Howard said.
 “We also do not fully understand the anatomical relatedness of these structures to one another.”